 A Visit from St. Michel: If you build it, they will come

 Mont St. Michel is about a 1.5 hour drive from our base in Bayeux through the Norman countryside.
 Along the way, you can see some of Le Bocage, an area of Normandy known for large hedgerows (some taller than a bus and virtually impenetrable).
+You’ll hear a lot about these if you study the WWII battles in Normandy.
 As a side note, our guide told us that the French government is now taxing the hedgerows if they are taller than a person so many farmers are cutting them down, reducing their intended purpose of shielding fields from harsh winds and erosion.
 But that’s another topic entirely… 🙂

 Once we got close, around the city of Avranches, we could see St. Michel off in the distance, which looks like a castle rising from the sea.